xtsoler/controls/README.md

 We create a new Controls object and then feed it to our game constructor, in this case BrosGame which is a simple example game.
 Then some references to that object are necesary so that the on screen controls are operational and also properly depicted when pressed.
 Look for comments before references to this.controls object in js/brosGame.js

+Still work in progress!
+So far only tested with a PS5 dual sense controller, works on Chrome on PC as well as on an iPhone in Safari.